gwastro/pycbc/docs/inference.rst

 We also have to provide arguments for estimating a PSD.
 Although we know the exact shape of the PSD in this case, we will still estimate it from the generated data, as this most closely resembles what you do with a real event.
-To do this, we have set ``psd-estimation``  to ``median-mean`` and we have a segment-length, segment-stride, and psd start and end times (which are with respect to the trigger time).
+To do this, we have set ``psd-estimation``  to ``median-mean`` and we have set ``psd-segment-length``, ``psd-segment-stride``, and ``psd-(start|end)-time`` (which are with respect to the trigger time).
 This means that a Welch-like method will be used to estimate the PSD.
-Specifically, with these settings, we will use 512s of data centered on the trigger time to estimate the PSD.
-This time will be divided up into 8s-long segments (the segment-length) each overlapping by 4s (the segment stride).
+Specifically, we will use 512s of data centered on the trigger time to estimate the PSD.
+This time will be divided up into 8s-long segments (the segment length) each overlapping by 4s (the segment stride).
 The data in each segment will be transformed to the frequency domain.
 Two median values will be determined in each frequency bin from across all even/odd segments, then averaged to obtain the PSD.

 The beginning and end of the analysis segment will be corrupted by the convolution of the inverse PSD with the data.
 To limit the amount of time that is corrupted, we set ``psd-inverse-length`` to ``8``.
 This limits the corruption to at most the first and last four seconds of the data segment.
-To account for the corruption, ``psd-inverse-length/2`` seconds are subtracted/added by the code to the analysis start/end times specifed by the user before the data are transformed to the frequency domain.
+To account for the corruption, ``psd-inverse-length/2`` seconds are subtracted/added by the code from/to the analysis start/end times specifed by the user before the data are transformed to the frequency domain.
 Consequently, our data will have a frequency resolution of :math:`\Delta f = 1/16\,` Hz.
-The 4s at the beginning/end of the segment are effective disgarded since the waveform is contained entirely in the -6/+2s we set with the analysis start/end time.
+The 4s at the beginning/end of the segment are effectively ignored since the waveform is contained entirely in the -6/+2s we set with the analysis start/end time.

 Finally, we will use the ``emcee_pt`` sampler with the following settings: